Summary of Sailing in Malta 1

 Colourful old truck at Marsaxlokk market

-Plenty to see and do – we passed our time with countryside walks, museums, history and visiting ancient monuments.
+We passed our time with countryside walks, museums, history and visiting ancient monuments.
 Plus more active pursuits such as scuba diving is readily available which unfortunately I didn’t get the time or weather to arrange a trip.
 The Valletta area was busy and bustling but out on the south of the island we found a more peaceful landscape.

 Maltese bread